andrechalom/wicman/README.md

   in case of router failure.
 (TODO)

 # How to install
-First, edit the wicman.conf configuration file to match your needs (the most important is the interface to use, by default wlan0).
+First, edit the wicman.conf configuration file to match your needs: the most important are the interface to use, by default wlan0, and whether or not to use autoconnect on connection dropped (use reconnect: 0 to disable).

 On Debian/Ubuntu, simply run ./install.sh to copy the files to /etc and /usr.
+For other distributions, copy the files to the required locations, and edit the configuration files and init scripts to match.

 Then use wicman -h to display the help.